vuestorefront/vue-storefront/packages/core/docs/integrate/extending-vue-storefront.md

 - register integrations;
 - extend existing integrations using extensions;

-Integrations and extensions for Server Middleware are server-only.
+Integrations and extensions for Server Middleware are only run on the server.

 ### Server Middleware integrations

 Server Middleware integrations connect Vue Storefront applications with other external services.
-For example, all eCommerce and CMS integrations listed on [Integrations](/integrations/) page are in fact Server Middleware integrations.
+For example, all eCommerce and CMS integrations listed on the [Integrations](/integrations/) page are Server Middleware integrations.

-See the [Server Middleware](/advanced/server-middleware.html) page to learn more about them and [Integrating eCommerce platform](/integrate/integration-guide.html) page if you want to create your integration.
+See the [Server Middleware](/advanced/server-middleware.html) page to learn more and [Integrating eCommerce platform](/integrate/integration-guide.html) page if you want to create your integration.

 ### Server Middleware extensions

 Server Middleware extensions add or modify functionalities of already existing Server Middleware integrations.
 They may extend the Express.js server, register additional API endpoints, or inject into the lifecycle of a request.

-See the [Extending integrations](/integrate/integration-guide.html) page to learn more about them.
+See the [Extending integrations](/integrate/integration-guide.html) page to learn more.